JessieJi-CertiK/WD---Process-Optmization/README.md

 Connect to Twitter API, get winners' follower number automatically and rank by follwer's numbers

-### Validator Info (2020)
+### Validator Info extraction
-Connect to gmail, extract key information from the emails, save to dataframe and write to google sheet
+Connect to gmail using google developer tools, extract key information from the emails using ReGex, save to dataframe and write to google sheet